Schizophrenia

 - developmental disorders in the womb or in childhood

-A psychosis is often associated with major life changes, such as divorce, moving home or starting work.
 Schizophrenia is also more likely to occur in a family atmosphere where children are often criticized and constantly told what they can and cannot do.

 How common is schizophrenia?

-What is the outlook for someone with schizophrenia?
+What is the outlook for schizophrenia?

 On average, the first acute psychotic episode occurs a few years earlier in men than in women.
 The reason for this is unknown.
 Schizophrenia very rarely starts in childhood.

 People often continue to experience the effects of an episode of psychosis for a long time, even if they have no symptoms.
 What they have experienced can unsettle them and affect their feeling of self-worth.
-However, some are able return to their daily routine and live a normal life after a psychotic phase.
-Others are permanently affected and need intensive support.

-On average, people with schizophrenia die around ten years earlier than the rest of the population.
 In particular, life expectancy is lower for those who have frequent relapses.
 There are many reasons for this.
-For example, they may have addictions and consume more alcohol, nicotine and drugs.
+For example, it is more common for them to have addictions and consume more alcohol, nicotine and drugs.
 They are also more likely to have infections, heart disease or diabetes.
-These types of physical conditions may be due to their lifestyle but may also be side effects of anti-psychotic medication.
-If schizophrenia is well treated, life expectancy rises.

 How is schizophrenia diagnosed?

 Certain symptoms of schizophrenia can also occur under the influence of drugs or in people with other conditions such as depression or anxiety disorders.
-All of this means that a careful examination by a specialized psychiatrist is a very important part of the diagnostic process.

 How is schizophrenia treated?

-Treatment for a person with schizophrenia should be centered around their needs.
+The treatment of a person with schizophrenia should primarily be centered around their needs.
 However, this is only possible to a limited extent if they are experiencing their first acute psychotic episode.
-Designing and planning treatment with the patient based on their individual needs is more likely to succeed once the acute psychosis has subsided.
-Providing fast, effective treatment increases the chances of a positive outlook for schizophrenia.

-Anti-psychotic medication can help resolve acute symptoms and make relapses less likely in the long term.
+- Medication: Anti-psychotic medication can help resolve acute symptoms and make relapses less likely in the long term.
 However, medication can have distressing side effects.

-This involves training people with schizophrenia and their loved ones in key aspects of the symptoms, treatment and management of the disease.
+- Psychoeducation: This involves training people with schizophrenia and their loved ones in key aspects of the symptoms, treatment and management of the disease.
 Psychoeducation also provides an opportunity to share experiences with other people who have schizophrenia.

-People with schizophrenia can sign a treatment contract with doctors to cover this type of situation.
-This may, for example, specify what action is to be taken if they experience an acute psychosis.
-This allows them, for example, to agree with doctors how medication is to be administered and how compulsory admission is to be handled if it cannot be avoided.
-It also allows them to specify what other types of support they want to receive.
 It may also be advisable to draw up an advance health care directive (“living will”) and a lasting power of attorney for health and welfare to cover this type of situation.
 This states who is authorized to make decisions if the person affected does not have the capacity to do so.

-Where can I find more information about schizophrenia?
+Where can I find support for schizophrenia?

 The first point of contact is usually the family doctor, even in cases of potential schizophrenia or acute psychosis.

 - Owen MJ, Sawa A, Mortensen PB.
 Schizophrenia.
-Lancet 2016; 388(10039): 86-97.
-Aufgerufen am 14.06.2020.
+Lancet 2016; 388(10039): 86-97. doi: 10.1016/S0140-6736(15)01121-6.
+Epub 2016 Jan 15.

 - Robert Koch-Institut (RKI).
 Schizophrenie.
-15.07.2010.
-(Gesundheitsberichterstattung des Bundes; Band 50).
-Aufgerufen am 14.06.2020.
+Gesundheitsberichterstattung des Bundes.
+Band 50.
+Berlin 2010.

-In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).
+In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen – IQWiG).

 As at: